Skip to main content

 Contains: 🥛 Milk

 Cheese, cheddar, nonfat or fat free is a dairy/egg product at 157 calories per 100g.
-It is an excellent source of Calcium, Vitamin B12 and Phosphorus, providing 76%, 71% and 68% of the Daily Value respectively.
-This dairy/egg product is high in protein, high in fat.
+It is an excellent source of Sodium, Phosphorus and Calcium, providing 95%, 62% and 59% of the Daily Value respectively.
+This dairy/egg product is high in protein.
 Dairy products and eggs provide high-quality protein, calcium, and essential vitamins.
 They are significant dietary sources of vitamin B12, riboflavin, and phosphorus.
-Our database tracks 89 nutrients for this food, plus environmental footprint data.
+Our database tracks 74 nutrients for this food, plus environmental footprint data.

 157